 To become a troupe member a dancer must have a solid understanding of the basics of Irish Dance and be willing to push themselves to learn choreography with a group of other dancers.
 All troupe members must be dedicated to each other and understand that practice and attendance are very important because troupes perform as an ensemble.

-Erika Damiani runs Tir Na Nog Irish Dance at Blackstone River Theatre and also teaches at two other regional dance studios.
+Erika Damiani runs Tir Na Nog Irish Dance at Blackstone River Theatre and also teaches at another regional dance studio.
 Erika placed nationally in 2010 with the American Association of Irish Dance Teachers and in 2011 and 2012 with the North American Irish Dance Federation, and has danced her way to Prizewinner level.
-She has experience in teaching classes with children from age 6 and up to adults.
+She has experience in teaching classes with children from age 5 and up to adults.
 Erika choreographs her own dances and is proficient in teaching both modern Irish dance and traditional ceili dances.
+Visit www.tirnanogirishdanceri.com

 Zumba classes Offered Monday evenings at 6:30 p.m. with instructor April Hilliker